rubensamarojr/TinyMPS/README.md

 Gmsh will be used to verify the voronoi geometries (.geo).

 ## voroGmsh
-Clone the voroGmsh repository into your system.
+Out of the folders `TinyMPS` and `voro`, clone the voroGmsh repository into your system.
 Enter the following command

 ```bash
 git clone https://github.com/DorianDepriester/voroGmsh.git